melt-umn/ableC-lvars/README.md

 #### Creating Threshold Sets

-Once we have created one or more activation sets, we can use them to form a threshold set.
+Once we have created one or more activation sets for a given lattice, we can use them to form a threshold set for that lattice.
 The syntax for adding to and initializing a threshold set is very similar to that for an activation set:

 ```c
 ThresholdSet<State*> * thresh = thresholdSet(lat);